Skip to content

 United Kingdom

-Approximately 300 Basij field commanders were killed in overnight Israeli strikes 1.
-The loss compounds the deaths of four senior IRGC figures in the same week and represents the largest single blow to Iran's paramilitary command structure since the corps' formation during the 1980–88 war with Iraq.
+Approximately 300 Basij field commanders were killed in overnight Israeli strikes, according to reporting.
+This compounds the loss of four senior IRGC figures in a single week.

 Lebanon's death toll passes 1,000 with one in five citizens displaced, as UNICEF counts the daily cost to the country's youngest.